frankovacevich/homepage/_posts/2024-06-08-functional-nodes-uns-mqtt.md

 For this kind of situations, we can use a *Command Message* (with a `c` in the topic structure, like `alv1/c/N`).
 Command Messages are different from Write Messages in the sense that the former are a request for data to change, whereas the latter is an actual event that contains the new data.
 A Command Message will usually be followed by a Write Message, if the command is successfully executed.
 A command can be anything requesting a change, like an operator wanting to update a valve position from an HMI, or a web application trying to delete a record on an ERP database on behalf of a user.
 It is not difficult to extend the Access Control policies to allow for Command Messages.

-## Analogy with Event-Driven Design
+## Analogy with Event-Driven Architecture

-In the context of Event-Driven Design [4], Write and Command Messages are analogue to Events and Commands:
+In the context of Event-Driven Architecture [5], Write and Command Messages are analogue to Events and Commands:

 > A command is an object that is sent to the domain for a state change which is handled by a command handler. [...]
 An event is a statement of fact about what change has been made to the domain state.

 Read Messages allow then a client to know the full state, present and past, of a node in the UNS.
-If we follow the principle of Report by Exception ("producers publish data to the UNS only when they detect changes in the monitored value" [5]), then subscribing to the real-time updates of a node (`alv1/w/N` in the examples above) is not enough to know about the current state of that node.
+If we follow the principle of Report by Exception ("producers publish data to the UNS only when they detect changes in the monitored value" [6]), then subscribing to the real-time updates of a node (`alv1/w/N` in the examples above) is not enough to know about the current state of that node.
 More explicitly, if a node value changes infrequently, and a client wants to know now the current value (for example to display in a web interface), then it should resort to a Read Message to get the last value.

 ## Conclusion